randaldong/2Dto3D/README.md

 The output is viewed using a [online glTF viewer](https://gltf-viewer.donmccurdy.com/) that allows custom lighting.

+Complete results are shown in this [YouTube Video](https://youtu.be/sFGVz0iJWOw).

 1. French Lady v2, 2k, AI generated

 [Watch the video result on YouTube](https://youtu.be/J0DKF72572M)